loganwishartcraig/React-Redux-Login/README.md

 Open http://localhost:3000/

 Make a new account and login using it.
-Connects to a local DB so no changes are pushed.
+Connects to a local DB, no records are saved elsewhere.
-Edit JWT secret key/DB config in config.js
+Edit JWT secret key or the DB config in config.js